 The Manager manages Freehold, FHT and the Partnership in accordance with the Management Agreement.
-The Manager utilizes the extensive experience of Rife staff and employs prudent oil and gas business practices to increase the assets of Freehold through the acquisition of royalty interests in oil and natural gas properties.
+The Manager utilizes the extensive experience of Rife staff and employs prudent oil and gas business practices to increase the value and assets of Freehold through the acquisition of royalty interests in oil and natural gas properties and alternative minerals properties.